mars0i/bali/doc/ArchitectureNotes7.md

 5. As a result, success (yield) in NetLogo will be correlated with mean activn of SP<br/>(under conditions that allow the spiritual float to have an effect).<br/></br>

-Here's the pattern:
+Here's the pattern, representing popco subaks ("persons") with circles, and NetLogo subaks with squares:

 <div align="center">
 <img src="TransmissionBiases.png"/>
 </div>

-which can be summarized like this:
+which can be summarized like this, using a circle and a rectangle to represent the popco and NetLogo subak classes, respectively:

 <div align="center">
 <img src="TransmissionBiasesSummary.png"/>